MTG/sms-tools/workspace/README.txt

-This is an empty directory used as a workspace
+This is an empty directory to be used as a workspace by users.